-If you’d like to add meal packs to your next order, call Customer Care at 415-991-0669 or reach out to [email protected].
+If you’d like to add meal packs to your next order, please email us by clicking here or by calling 415-991-0669.

 Everything we can do, we will.
 We’re going through this time with you.
 We’ve seen the social posts crying “Day 5, climbing the walls,” because many of us are too.